alphagov/govuk-design-system/src/components/radios/index.md

 Include an [error message](/components/error-message/) that is clearly related to the initial question.

-{{ example({ group: "components", item: "radios", example: "conditional-reveal-error", html: true, nunjucks: true, open: false, size: "s" }) }}
+{{ example({ group: "components", item: item, example: "conditional-reveal-error", html: true, nunjucks: true, open: false, size: "s" }) }}

 ## Research on this component